rust-lang/rfcs/text/0000-failure-box.md

 Q: Why is `try!` now restricted to `Error`s?

 > A: partially this is a limitation of Rust.
 Because the failure construction
-> needs to differenciate between failures and errors it is currently not
+> needs to differentiate between failures and errors it is currently not
 > possible to have a fallback implementation that works on arbitrary types that
 > do not implement `Error` and are not failures.
 If negative trait bounds will
 > be introduced the same macro could be used to also work with arbitrary values.
 >
 > However the fact that `try!` now requires failures or errors is probably
-> benefitial for the user as it keeps the mental overhead of what happens on
+> beneficial for the user as it keeps the mental overhead of what happens on
-> rethrowing manageable.
+> re-throwing manageable.
 It might be reasonable to implement a separate
 > macro to propagate failed results that are not errors.

 # References: